gd-programming/gd.docs-v2/docs/reference/secrets.md

 </details>

 **<h3><u>Account Secret</u></h3>**
-> As of Geometry Dash 2.113, there are 5 endpoints which use the Account Secret.
-The Account Secret was created for endpoints that deal with account management.
+> As of Geometry Dash 2.113, there are 5 endpoints which use the `Account Secret`.
+The Account Secret was created for endpoints that deal with <u>important account features such as save data and privacy settings</u>.
 Below is a table of each endpoint which uses the Account Secret.

 <details close>
 <summary><u>Endpoints</u></summary>